steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

 2. There are drop-down menus, filters, view-toggles and various sub pages within other sub-pages that are required to access more granular data, for both Players & Teams.
 Each of these pages has their own unique URL.

-For example, the hyperlinks at the bottom of screen grabs, show the sub-pages where all the mpre granular data exists:
+For example, the hyperlinks at the bottom of screen grabs, show the sub-pages where all the more granular data exists:

 Player Stats;